This article was last updated by on

 First Aid for Humans

-It is better to take corrective actions as soon as possible when you contact the sap of rubber plants.
+It is better to take corrective actions as soon as possible when you come into contact with the sap of Rubber plants.

-In case of exposure of sap, follow the below points.
+In case of exposure to sap, follow the below points.

 • On the skin: Quickly wash the area with soap and wipe it with cold water.